zapata-engineering/orquestra-core/docs/index.rst

 ..
-Orquestra Core Docs documentation master file, created by sphinx-quickstart on Tue May 17 08:33:32 2022.
+Orquestra Core documentation master file, created by sphinx-quickstart on Tue May 17 08:33:32 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Orquestra Core Docs's documentation!
+Welcome to Orquestra Core's documentation!
 ===============================================

 .. toctree::